chad/abstracts/slides/passionate-programmer-the-good-parts/presentation.md

 # Mentoring

+^ find one. be one.

 ---

-# Ken Smith
+# Find One

-3 things:
+Ken Smith told me 3 things:

 * directory service
 * unix